Calipsoplus/JupyterHub-Kubernetes/README.md

     USER $NB_UID
     RUN conda install pyfai silx -c conda-forge

-This will make sure the user is note root and install the silx and pyFAI packages after the DataScience packages.
+This will make sure the user is not root and install the silx and pyFAI packages after the DataScience packages.

+We can install additional software using `pip`, `conda` as well as `apt-get install` etc. To install something or run a command as root, make sure to change the USER to root before the command.

 To add environment variables such as a proxy, we can do: